 If you begin the tree inside, be sure to soak the roots for about two hours before transplanting it outside.

-If you live in a warm climate, then citrus fruit trees are a good option for you.
+If you live in a warm climate, then citrus fruit trees are a good option.
 You can begin the seeds by rinsing them off, allowing them to dry, and planting them about 1/2 an inch below the surface of the potting soil.
 Cover the top of the pot with plastic wrap and keep the water moist.
 Place the pot in a sunny area for several weeks until your tree begins to grow.

-If you grow them inside you can decrease the time needed for germination by keeping the soil slightly above room temperature.
+If you grow them inside, you can decrease the time needed for germination by keeping the soil slightly above room temperature.

 Pomegranate trees usually begin producing fruit in 1 – 3 years.

-Plant 2-3 pits in a container water regularly until they are about 2 inches tall.
+Plant 2-3 pits in container water regularly until they are about 2 inches tall.
 At this point, you can remove the strongest seedling and plant it outside once there is no longer a danger of a frost.
 Plant multiple trees at least 20 feet apart.

 You can also do this naturally by planting several pits in a hole in the fall.
 Once the spring begins, they will begin to grow.

 Hazelnut trees are the easiest nuts to grow.
-They prefer low nutrient areas but can be grown in higher nutrient soil at the cost of lower nut production.
+They prefer low-nutrient areas but can be grown in higher-nutrient soil at the cost of lower nut production.

 If you start a tree inside, you should let it grow until it’s about 12 inches tall before transplanting it.

-Let the top dry for about 7 days before planting it.
+Let the top dry for about seven days before planting it.
 Then, plant it in soil with the green leafy portion sticking out.
 This can be done inside or outside.
 Plants should be 4 to 5 feet away from each other to allow them room to grow.

 One of the best ways to grow pineapple plants is to keep them potted and leave them outside while the weather is warm.
-After it gets cold you can move them inside or into your greenhouse.
+After it gets cold, you can move them inside or into your greenhouse.

 Yams can be planted after they are allowed to rest for 3-4 months.
-Any yams that don’t show any signs of disease can then be planted.
+Any yams that don’t show any disease can then be planted.
 This has to happen before they begin to sprout.

 Cut each yam into three pieces and allow them to lay out for one week.
 They can then be planted.
-Yams prefer a loose clay soil with good drainage.
+Yams prefer loose clay soil with good drainage.

-A month after the vines emerge you should place a stake at an angle to meet the stake from the next plant.
+A month after the vines emerge, you should place a stake at an angle to meet the stake from the next plant.
 This should form a basic “A” shape allowing for the highest yields.

 A lot of people believe that they can regrow carrots from the tops.
 Unfortunately, this isn’t true.
-Carrots need to be planted from seeds in order to grow.
+Carrots need to be planted from seeds to grow.
 The good thing is that carrot tops don’t need to go to waste.